thomasglasser/Tommys-Json-Generator/src/guides/kamikotization.md

 ### Names

-In a language file, you must add translations for kamikotization, abilities, and related fields.
+In a language file, you must add translations for the kamikotization, abilities, and related fields.

 Abilities pull from `ability.<namespace>.<id>`.
 Kamikotizations pull from `kamikotization.<namespace>.<id>`.